Profunctor Optics, a Categorical Update: Examples of optics

-\end{proof} \begin{remark} Algebraic lenses are a new optic.
-Let \(\D = \C\) and let \((\bullet)\) be the cartesian product.
-An algebraic lens is given by the usual \mintinline[breaklines]{haskell}{view} function that accesses the subfield, and a variant of the \mintinline[breaklines]{haskell}{update} function that takes an element inside a monad. \begin{spec} view :: s -> a algUpdate :: m s -> b -> t \end{spec} \end{remark} \begin{remark} In particular, the case where \(\Psi\) is the \textit{list monad} \(\mathcal{L} \colon \V \to \V\) defines a new optic, which we dub a \textbf{classifying lens}.
-We propose to use them as lenses that can also be trained to classify a new focus into a complete data structure, as in Figure~\ref{fig:exampleIris}.
+\begin{remark} Algebraic lenses are a new optic.
+When \((\bullet)\) is the cartesian product, algebraic lenses are given by the usual \texttt{view} function that accesses the subfield, and a variant of the \texttt{update} function that takes the original source as a computation rather than a value. \end{remark}

-They are given by two functions, the usual \mintinline[breaklines]{haskell}{view} function that accesses the focus, and a \mintinline[breaklines]{haskell}{classify} function that takes a list of examples together with some piece of data and produces a new example. \begin{spec} view :: s -> a classify :: [s] -> b -> t \end{spec} \end{remark}
+\begin{example} The algebraic lens for the list monad \(\mathcal{L} \colon \V \to \V\) is a new kind of optic that we dub a \textit{classifying lens}.
+This is given by two functions, the usual \texttt{view} function that accesses the focus, and a \texttt{classify} function that takes a list of examples together with some piece of data and produces a new example.
+A classifying lens can be trained with a dataset (Figure~\ref{fig:irisdataset}) to classify a new focus into a complete data structure.
+A learning algorithm (in this case, a naive version of \emph{nearest neighbor}) defines an algebraic lens that can be used to classify foci into full data structures.